soham2560/no-contact-no-worries/README.md

 # NoContactNoWorries: Estimating Contact through Vision and Proprioception for In-Hand Dexterous Manipulation

-Official website repository for **No Contact No Worries: Estimating Contact through Vision and Proprioception for In-Hand Dexterous Manipulation**.
+Official website repository for **NoContactNoWorries: Estimating Contact through Vision and Proprioception for In-Hand Dexterous Manipulation**.

 This repository contains the source code, images, and videos used to host the project website through GitHub Pages.